sunnyeyez123/thanks/README.md

-# thanks
+# Thanks
-website to put thanks from Igor &amp; Jasmine
+An attitude of gratitude from Igor &amp; Jasmine